-A 2015 case study of the New York City jail system showed that among the most frequently incarcerated population, most were charged with misdemeanors such as trespassing, non-payment of transit fares, and low-level theft, and comparatively few were involved in assaults.9 In this frequently incarcerated population, 19% of prisoners had serious mental illness and 51.5% were homeless.
-The study suggested that providing adequate housing, health care, and social support to this group would be far less expensive than incarcerating them and would result in better outcomes.9
+A 2015 case study of the New York City jail system showed that among the most frequently incarcerated population, most were charged with misdemeanors such as trespassing, non-payment of transit fares, and low-level theft, and comparatively few were involved in assaults.9 Among this frequently incarcerated population, 19% of prisoners had serious mental illness and 51.5% were homeless.
+The study suggested that providing adequate housing, health care, and social support to this group would be far less expensive than incarcerating them and would result in better health outcomes.9

 Mental Health and Substance Abuse